GigaKitty/Alpaca/svc/earnyearn/README.md

-Earnyearn is a websocket monitoring script that checks for MACD on earnings stocks and sends a request to buy or sell to the Alpaca API.
+Earnyearn is a websocket monitoring script that checks for MACD, RSI, and BB on earnings stocks and sends a request to buy or sell to the Alpaca API.
+For the TA indicators there must be two matching instances within the set time period to execute an order

 Flow of earnyearn: